NCSD and NASTAD wrote a joint letter to Members of the House in support of HR3, the Lower Drug Costs Now Act.

 Members of the House:

 We are writing on behalf of governmental public health organizations representing the nation’s public health officials with oversight for HIV, hepatitis, and sexually transmitted diseases (STDs) to support HR3, the Lower Drug Costs Now Act. the National Alliance of State & Territorial AIDS Directors (NASTAD) represents public health officials overseeing HIV and hepatitis programs in all 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, seven local jurisdictions receiving direct funding from the Centers for Disease Control and Prevention (CDC), and the U.S. Pacific Island jurisdictions.
 NASTAD’s singular mission is to end the intersecting epidemics of HIV, viral hepatitis, and related conditions.
-The National Coalition of STD Directors (NCSD) represents health department STD directors, their support staff, and community-based partners across 50 states, seven large cities, and eight US territories.
+The National Coalition of STD Directors (NCSD) represents health department STD directors, their support staff, and community-based partners across 50 states, seven large cities, and five US territories.
 NCSD’s mission is to advance effective STD prevention programs and services in every community across the country.

 We believe that legislative efforts to reduce the high cost of drugs in this country are imperative to our ability to address HIV, hepatitis, and STDs.
 The high and increasing prices for critical public health medications – including HIV antiretrovirals used to both treat and prevent HIV infection, hepatitis C direct acting antivirals that cure hepatitis C, and essential STD treatments – hinder the ability of state and local health departments to purchase and deliver these drugs in public health settings.
 We applaud efforts in both the House and Senate to create legislation that reins in drug list prices, penalizes manufacturers for price hikes, and reduces consumer out-of-pocket costs for Medicare Part D. We urge Members of the House to consider the following: